rwinkhart/MUTN/wiki/MUTN/install.md

 ## Installation
 MUTN is still in early development and thus no installation packages are officially distributed.

 For now, please manually install the binaries from the [latest release](https://github.com/rwinkhart/MUTN/releases) or [compile from source](https://github.com/rwinkhart/MUTN/blob/main/wiki/MUTN/build.md).
+All pre-built binaries were compiled with CGO disabled and thus are libc-independent.

+Additionally, MUTN is available as a source package ("mutn") on the AUR.

 Please note that the server binary must be called "libmuttonserver" in order for clients to successfully reach it.